 You can even test your DND Schedule, and our system will tell you whether or not the current time is included in your DND Schedule.

-All times are displayed in your account timezone, which you can modify from your Account Settings.
+The times are displayed in your account timezone, which you can modify from your Account Settings.

-The configured DND Schedule is recurring, so the selected hours on a (for instance) Tuesday, will be affecting all future Tuesdays, until the DND Schedule is changed or removed.
+The configured DND Schedule is recurring, so the selected hours on a Tuesday, for instance, will be affecting all future Tuesdays, until the DND Schedule is changed or removed.

 How does the DND Schedule work?